1. Home

 Modifications

-If you're making alterations to your vehicle that could change how it performs or make it more valuable, it’s important to let your insurer know in advance.
+If you’re making alterations to your car that could change how it performs or make it more valuable, it’s important to let your insurer know in advance.

-Modifications such as a larger exhaust or expensive wheel trims are likely to increase your costs.
+Modifications such as a larger exhaust or expensive wheel trims can increase your car's value.

 This can help you decide whether the changes are worth the extra expense.